Showing posts with label Organisational Risk Management. Show all posts

 • Assignment: Identifying and assessing risks is only helpful if an organisation assigns someone to oversee and manage the risk.

-• Monitoring: strategies to respond to the various risks should be monitored to judge their effectiveness.
+• Monitoring: Strategies to respond to the various risks should be monitored to judge their effectiveness.

 The person responsible for managing each risk has a duty of care towards the organisation to monitor the progress of the risk threat towards its mitigation.
 However, an organisation's senior management team must ensure that all business risks are managed and monitor their overall progress towards mitigation to minimise or eradicate their impact, as well as identify and monitor potential new risks as they arise.